smussenden/data-journalism-19-spring/instructor-notes/05-session-notes.md

 ## Open Data Sites

 We've all got the data.maryland.gov in front of us.
 Let's take a minute and find a dataset that we think is a clue to another database, maybe one with more information.
+Work with person next to you.

 Why do you think that?